 The Science of Teeth Whitening

-SUMMARY: With cavities and periodontal disease less of a concern, more dental patients have turned their attention to improving their overall appearance with teeth whitening.
+SUMMARY: With cavities and unsightly gums less of a concern, more dental patients have turned their attention to improving their overall appearance with teeth whitening.
 Cosmetic treatments have become the most common service requests from dental patients, with more than ten million Americans spending $1.7 billion a year on teeth whitening products and services.

 Causes of Teeth Discoloration